WDI-102/midterm/README.md

 # Midterm

 * Please include the correct number of parameters in each function!
-* Make sure every function returns something
+* Make sure every function that is supposed to return something returns something
 * You can console.log() the functions with test input to test your functions in the space provided
 * Read each question carefully
 * You are NOT forking this project.
 Just a git clone will suffice!
 Please submit your main.js file to populi